Youth engagement openings in governance and policy at a glance

 - Evaluation.
 Engaging youth in governance is a learning journey.
 Create opportunities for youth and adults to provide feedback on their experience and evaluate your progress.
 You may have to shift and adapt as you strive to make youth engagement in governance even more meaningful for everyone involved.

-In their report, Working with children and youth in challenging contexts to promote youth engagement, the CYCC Network describe the importance of understanding youth engagement as central to any best practice intervention.
+In their report, Working with children and youth in challenging contexts to promote youth engagement, Wisdom2Action describes the importance of understanding youth engagement as central to any best practice intervention.
 Valuing youth engagement puts the focus on the positive contribution that youth make to programs and their effectiveness, which moves programs from being done for youth to with youth.
-Read the full report.